 Transgender men do not appear to have a high risk of osteoporosis.
 However, scientists need to carry out more research to confirm these findings.

-- some autoimmune diseases, such as rheumatoid arthritis and ankylosing spondylitis
+- inflammatory autoimmune diseases, such as rheumatoid arthritis and ankylosing spondylitis

 - pituitary gland disorders